 I have more questions.
 Who can answer them?

-If you have questions about the handling of your personal information held by government organizations or about Ontario's access and privacy legislation, please call the IPC and ask to speak with an information officer.
+If you have questions about the handling of your personal information held by public institutions or about Ontario's access and privacy legislation, please contact an IPC Information Officer at info@ipc.on.ca.

-About the Commissioner
+About the IPC